rooftops, church tower with trees in coimbra

 3. The incredible architecture of Coimbra

-yellow cone shaped building with archway in coimbra in portugal
+yellow cone shaped building with archway is coimbra worth visiting

 Let your feet be your guide and discover a mix of architectural styles all over the city ranging from the 13th century to the 19th century.